Jefriline/PaxHistoriaApikeyHook/README.md

 -   **Custom API Key**: Use your own Google AI Studio or OpenRouter API key.
 -   **Model Selection**: Choose any model you want (e.g., `Gemini-3-pro-preview, Gemini-3-flash-preview, etc.`).
--   **Thinking Budget**: Configure the "thinking" budget for Gemini 2.0 Flash Thinking models.
+-   **Thinking Budget**: Configure the "thinking" budget for Gemini models.
 -   **GUI Settings**: Easy-to-use settings menu directly in the game.
 -   **Privacy**: Your prompts go directly to Google/OpenRouter, not through third-party proxies.